cryptape/dapp-demos/pet-shop/README.md

 > Notice: This tutorial is for the developers who is able to build webapps and has basic knowledge of Blockchain and Smart Contract.

-We **highly recommend** you to get familiar with the offical [pet-shop-box- tutorial](https://truffleframework.com/tutorials/pet-shop) first, this will help you fully understand what's going on in this demo.
+We **highly recommend** you to get familiar with the offical [pet-shop-box-tutorial](https://truffleframework.com/tutorials/pet-shop) first, this will help you fully understand what's going on in this demo.

 The final project looks like